Baekot/alx-system_engineering-devops/README.md

-readme for alx engineering repo
+this is a readme for this directory